 I recently moved to HassIO for my Home Assistant instance and migrated off a Raspberry Pi 3B to an Intel NUC.
 As part of that process I decided to rebuild my Z-Wave network from scratch.
 I had built much of the network without using a secure network key, so this was a good opportunity to enhance security too.

-I used the Z-Wave control panel in Home Assistant to remove all my devices from the Z-Wave network and then added them back using the Add Node Secure button.
+Once I finished copying over my configuration from the Pi to the NUC, I used the Z-Wave control panel in Home Assistant to remove all my devices from the Z-Wave network and then added them back using the Add Node Secure button.
 The only device I had a lot of trouble with was a GE Z-Wave fan controller (model 12730).
 It had worked just fine previously, but it didn’t want to join the new Z-Wave network for some reason.

 I waited about a minute for the fan switch to stop trying to exclude from the network, turned it off, then I used the Add Node Secure button and turned the fan switch on again.
 Sure enough, it showed up in Home Assistant!

 Except it was showing as a light dimmer, not a fan switch.
 Fortunately a restart of Home Assistant fixed that issue.
 I’m not sure why the correct device type wasn’t detected initially, but I have found that it is a good practice to save a snapshot and restart Home Assistant after adding a new Z-Wave device for quirks like this.

 Now my GE 12730 fan controller works as expected.
 I should also note that there is a Z-Wave Plus version of this switch that works great with Home Assistant and I’m using it in another room with no issues.
 Z-Wave Plus devices have a number of improvements over previous generation devices.